Assassination of Mohamed Boudiaf

 The assassination of Mohamed Boudiaf took place on 29 June 1992.
 As Chairman of the High Council of Algeria, Boudiaf was killed by one of his own bodyguards, Lambarek Boumaarafi, who was presented officially as an Islamic fundamentalist, and a sympathiser of the Islamic Salvation Front (FIS), who acted alone.
-He was assassinated in Annaba while addressing a public meeting on June 29, 1992, which was later broadcast on national TV.
+He was assassinated in Annaba while addressing a public meeting, which was later broadcast on national TV.

-He received three bullets, two in the head and one in his back.
+He was shot three times, twice in the head and once in his back.
 He was president for only five months, after his return from exile in Morocco to rule over the High Council of State (HCE) that emerged as a constitutional alternative to the Islamic State declared by the FIS after winning the 1991 parliamentary election — the first democratic elections in the country since its independence in 1962.
 His mission was to crush the FIS, stop the civil war and restore order.

 Boudiaf was one of the few veterans of the Algerian War still alive at the time.
-A number of other veterans had suffered a similar fate, notably Krim Belkacem, assassinated in Frankfurt in 1970, Mohamed Khider assassinated in Madrid in 1967, and foreign minister Mohammed Seddik Benyahia, assassinated on the Iran–Iraq border when working on a walk out from the Gulf War.
+A number of other veterans had suffered a similar fate, notably Krim Belkacem, assassinated in Frankfurt in 1970, Mohamed Khider assassinated in Madrid in 1967, and foreign minister Mohammed Seddik Benyahia, assassinated on the Iran–Iraq border when working on a walk out from the Iran-Iraq War.

 Assassination

-The attack began with a grenade explosion on one side of the podium from where Boudiaf was giving his speech, which attracted the attention of Boudiaf and his bodyguards while another grenade was thrown under his chair.
+The attack began with a grenade explosion on one side of the podium from where Boudiaf was giving his speech, which attracted the attention of Boudiaf and his bodyguards, while another grenade was thrown under his chair.
 The two blasts were followed by a gunman dressed in the uniform of the elite police intervention unit who emerged from behind Boudiaf, and emptied his sub-machine gun into the President's back.
 The gunman and at least 40 other people were killed or injured in the attack.
 Among the wounded were the Minister of Industry and a top provincial official.